RuoyunMa/RuoyunMa.github.io/_pages/about.md

 A Short Bio
 ======

 I am currently a senior undergraduate at Department of Automation, Tsinghua University.
-I am abandoned by my girlfriend Ruoyun Ma, who I adore very much.
+My girlfriend is Ruoyun Ma.
+We cannot live without each other.